-Net cash flow generated from financing activities was RMB31.2 million in FY2015.
-It was mainly due to net proceeds of approximately RMB27.6 million originating from share placement undertaken in FY2015, and additional bank borrowings of RMB42.0 million for working capital purposes.
-The amount was partly offset by a repayment of bank borrowings amounting to RMB30.0 million, a dividend payout for FY2014 of approximately RM6.4 million and interest payments for bank borrowings of approximately RMB2.0 million.
+Net cash flow generated from financing activities was RMB36.1 million in FY2016.
+It was primarily attributable to net proceeds of RMB80.7 million received from the rights issue which was completed in September 2015.
+Within the financial year, an aggregate amount of bank loans of RMB24.6 million was drawn down for general working capital purposes and acquisition of an office unit.
+The cash inflow was partly offset by a repayments of bank borrowings, a dividend payout and interest payments for bank borrowings.